jonasmerlin/astro-seo/README.md

 openGraph.article.publishedTime | string | Sets `article:published_time`.
 The date the article was published.
 Must be a ISO 8601 DateTime string. openGraph.article.modifiedTime | string | Sets `article:modified_time`.
 The date the article was last modified.
 Must be a ISO 8601 DateTime string. openGraph.article.expirationTime | string | Sets `article:expiration_time`.
 The date the article will no longer be relevant.
-Must be a ISO 8601 DateTime string. openGraph.article.author | string[] | Sets `article:author`.
+Must be a ISO 8601 DateTime string. openGraph.article.authors | string[] | Sets `article:author`.
 The author(s) of the article, if it's only one, pass an array with one entry.
 If there are multiple, multiple tags with descending relevance will be created. openGraph.article.section | string | Sets `article:section`.
 A high-level section name.
 E.g. Technology openGraph.article.tags | string[] | Sets `article:tag`.
 Tag words associated with this article.
 If it's only one, pass an array with one entry.
 If there are multiple, multiple tags with descending relevance will be created. twitter.card | TwitterCardType (string) | Sets `twitter:card`.
 The card type.
 Must be one of “summary”, “summary_large_image”, “app”, or “player”.